 3.2.10 equal energy principle: The assumption that equal amounts of sound energy will cause equal amounts of sound induced permanent threshold shift regardless of the distribution of the energy across time.

-3.2.11 equivalent continuous A-weighted sound pressure level: A continuous sound pressure level (SPL) in dBA which is considered to pose the same risk as a time-varying SPL, calculated using a 3 dB exchange rate between level and time.
+3.2.11 equivalent continuous A-weighted sound pressure level: A continuous sound pressure level (SPL) in dBA which is considered to pose the same risk as a time-varying SPL, calculated using a 3-dB exchange rate between level and time.
 Mathematically, it is represented as:

-LAeq,T=10lg1Tt1t2pA2(t)dtp02 dBA
+LAeq,T=10log101Tt1t2pA2(t)dtp02 dBA